 Even if it's a challenge that focuses on reducing stress and increasing productivity at work, we can make that happen.

-Whatever the case, our challenge feature is meant to help meet the activity preferences of everyone!
+Whatever the case, our challenge feature will help meet the activity preferences of everyone!

 Make it a celebration: